-Jamaica Kincaid, author of a dozen seminal works of fiction and nonfiction, will address graduates of Bard College at Simon’s Rock: The Early College on Saturday, May 18 at 11:00 a.m.
+Jamaica Kincaid, author of a dozen seminal works of fiction and nonfiction, will address graduates of Bard College at Simon’s Rock on Saturday, May 18 at 11:00 a.m.

 Kincaid’s work has been honored with numerous nominations and awards, including the 2014 American Book Award, which celebrates multiculturalism and free expression.
 Her book, A Small Place, a critical look at the legacies of colonialism in Antigua, inspired the 2001 documentary, Life and Debt, about the impact globalization can have on a developing country.